SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/208_Longest_Increasing_Subsequence.md

 Given an integer array nums, return the length of the longest strictly increasing subsequence.

+## Pattern : LIS

+- To solve question that are related to LIS
+- Try to think after sorting if the sequence does not matter
+- Instead of (nums[index] > nums[prev]) there may be other function or condition

 ## Approach 1.1 : Brute + Prev Element

 - Time complexity : O(2^N)